Golam Wahed Choudhury

 Golam Wahed Choudhury (1926 – 13 December 1997), also known as G. W. Choudhury, was a political scientist and diplomat from East Pakistan, which later became Bangladesh.
 He worked as the Director General of the Research Division of the Pakistani foreign ministry and later as Pakistan's Minister of Communications.
 After the separation of Bangladesh, he returned to academic work.
 He authored several books on Pakistan's international relations, and taught at the University of Dhaka, Royal Institute of International Affairs (England), Columbia University and other institutions.

 Background and education

-Choudhury was born in 1926 at Madaripur District in then Bengal Presidency, British India (now Bangladesh) to Golam Mawla Choudhury and Fatima Choudhury.
+Choudhury was born in 1926 at Faridpur District in then Bengal Presidency, British India (now Bangladesh) to Golam Mawla Choudhury and Fatima Choudhury.
 Fatima's father, Ibrahim Saber, was Begum Rokeya’s eldest brother.
 Golam obtained his bachelor's in 1945 and master's in 1948 in political science from the University of Calcutta.
 He earned his PhD from Columbia University in 1956.